 A good practice is to spend an extra minute or two brushing and polishing details, perfecting your technique.
 Remember to refrain from rinsing after brushing as this might take away the fluoride of the toothpaste.

-Never skip an orthodontist appointment.
-Your Darien specialists can identify any issues related to cavities and other oral diseases that might have a negative impact on your treatment.
+Never skip a Westport orthodontist appointment.
+Your Darien Orthodontist can identify any issues related to cavities and other oral diseases that might have a negative impact on your treatment.
 They might use special tools to clean spaces that are hard for you to reach.

 Also, your Darien orthodontist might recommend you to increase the concentration of fluoride on any of its different applying varieties, like toothpaste, mouthwash, or in some cases, might directly apply a fluoride varnish.